learn-co-curriculum/dsc-knn-with-scikit-learn-lab/README.md

 The final step in your preprocessing efforts for this lab is to **_normalize_** the data.
 We normalize **after** splitting our data into training and testing sets.
 This is to avoid information "leaking" from our test set into our training set.
 (Read more about data leakage [here](https://machinelearningmastery.com/data-leakage-machine-learning/) ) Remember that normalization (also sometimes called **_Standardization_** or **_Scaling_**) means making sure that all of your data is represented at the same scale.
 The most common way to do this is to convert all numerical values to z-scores.

-Since KNN is a distance-based classifier, if data is different scales, then larger scaled features would have a larger impact on the distance between points.
+Since KNN is a distance-based classifier, if data is in different scales, then larger scaled features have a larger impact on the distance between points.

 To scale your data, use the `StandardScaler` object found inside the `sklearn.preprocessing` module.